mraible/ionic-jhipster-example/README.md

 ionic serve
 ```

-Login to <http://localhost:8100> and explore!
+Navigate to <http://localhost:8100>, login with `admin/admin` and explore!

+## TODO

+There is no entity generator integration at this point, but if you click on "Entities", you'll see what my vision is.